Efrat19/kubephoric/all_collections/_posts/2023-3-17-Deployment-Reliability-Checklist.md

 ---

 Do you get health-alerts during version releases? clients keep reporting slippery 503 errors?
-During my time at multiple companies, working on different apps, I gathered a little list you can go through to make sure you are using the full power of kubernetes to increase app reliability:
+During my SRE years, working on different apps, I gathered a little list you can go through to make sure you are using the full power of kubernetes to increase app reliability:

 ## 1. Spread the Love!
 K8s v1.18 comes with the expressive notion of pods `topologySpreadConstraints`, Which is a great way to improve your app reliability by nicely asking the scheduler to spread pods across nodes, node-groups or availability zones.